barion/barion-web-php/readme.md

 # System requirements

 * PHP 5.2 or higher
-* cURL module enabled
+* cURL module enabled (at least v7.18.1)
-* SSL enabled
+* SSL enabled (systems uisng OpenSSL with the version of 0.9.8f at least)

 # Installation